tommybobbins/RPiPythonMotion/README.md

 Alternate (better) script
 =========================

-JBeale and waveform80 have written a very fast implementation which produces B&W images very quickly. http://www.raspberrypi.org/phpBB3/viewtopic.php?p=470488#p470488 Stop pymotion and install the prereqs:
+JBeale and waveform80 have written a very fast implementation which produces B&W images very quickly.
+Assuming you have done the above steps (namely putting the init script in place, and running insserv).: http://www.raspberrypi.org/phpBB3/viewtopic.php?p=470488#p470488 Stop pymotion and install the prereqs: